 “I like to work, read, learn, and understand life.” — Langston Hughes

 The Langston Hughes Library in Cleveland, Ohio, honors the poet and playwright who lived in a modest house in Cleveland while attending Central High School.
 The Library has memorabilia of James Mercer “Langston” Hughes (1902-1967), including a letter written to the library and other items.
 Built in 1998, the Library is located at 10200 Superior Avenue.

 According to britannica.com, “After his grandmother’s death, he and his mother moved to half a dozen cities before reaching Cleveland, where they settled.
 He wrote the poem “The Negro Speaks of Rivers” the summer after his graduation from high school in Cleveland; it was published in The Crisis in 1921 and brought him considerable attention.”

-A holiday movie Langston Hughes fans should see is Black Nativity (2013).
+A holiday movie recommended for Langston Hughes fans is Black Nativity (2013), starring Jennifer Hudson.
 It is based on one of his plays (1962), features his poetry at a peak moment and has a main character named “Langston.”

 Read more about Langston Hughes here: biography.com.